Football Manager 2005

 Football Manager 2005, known as Worldwide Soccer Manager 2005 in North America, is a football management simulation video game and the first instalment in the Football Manager series developed by Sports Interactive and published by Sega built on top of the code of Championship Manager 4, which Sports Interactive legally owned the rights to.
 It was released for Microsoft Windows and Mac OS X on 4 November 2004 in Europe and on 8 December 2004 in North America.

 Football Manager 2005 was the first game from Sports Interactive that was published in North America and was succeeded by Football Manager 2006.
 It competed directly with Championship Manager 5, the severely delayed and widely slated effort from Eidos Interactive-funded Beautiful Game Studios.
 The Mac OS X version of game came on the same dual format disk as the Microsoft Windows version, so its sales were also included.
-Football Manager 2005 became the fifth fastest-selling PC game of all time at the time according to Chart-Track, as well as the fastest selling game from Sega Europe at the time.
+Football Manager 2005 became the fifth fastest-selling PC game of all time according to Chart-Track, as well as the fastest selling game from Sega Europe at the time.